firesim/firesim/docs/Advanced-Usage/Manager/Manager-Configuration-Files.rst

 ``config_hwdb.ini``
 ---------------------------

+Here is a sample of this configuration file:

+.. include:: /../deploy/sample-backup-configs/sample_config_build_recipes.ini
+   :code: ini

 This file tracks hardware configurations that you can deploy as simulated nodes in FireSim.
 Each such configuration contains a name for easy reference in higher-level